nancybarraza/WebDevelopmentTraining/Web-Apps Development.md

 ## Intro
 A web application or web app is a client–server software application in which the client (or user interface) runs in a web browser.

-Here are the main differences between a website and a web app:
+The main differences between a website and a web app:

 * The website is a complete product which can be seen on your browser.
 The web application can be a part of a website
 * Functions of a web application are much complex than functions of a website.
 A website just shows collected data and information 	while web application maintains the whole website